-• The population intended to receive DHM has been well defined by different organizations involved in human milk banking.
+- The third HACCP step is to describe the normal intended use of the food. - The population intended to receive DHM has been well defined by different organizations involved in human milk banking.
 In order to guide the allocation of this resource and define the associated risks, each HMB must define or adopt existing recommendations indicating the populations they will supply and how they will prioritize who receives the DHM, especially if the volumes available are low.

-Factors to be considered in prioritization
+Factors to be considered in prioritization6